mlapadula/remember2/README.md

 4. Thread-safety.
 Reads and writes can happen from anywhere without the need for external synchronization.

 Note that since writes are asynchronous, an in-flight write may be lost if the app is killed before the data has been written to disk.
 If you require true 'commit' semantics then Remember is not for you.

+## About Remember2

+This is based on the [original Remember library](https://github.com/tumblr/remember), but has some improvements:

+* **Not** a singleton
+* Namespacing: multiple instances of Remember can be constructed with different shared preferences files
+* Built-in support for JSONObject and JSONArray
+* Adds some missing methods (`size()`, `keys()`, etc.)
+* Queries!
+Basic querying via predicates
+* Fails fast on null insert

+Remember2 is backwards-compatible with the original Remember.
+Just create an instance of Remember2 that references the same shared preferences file.

 ## Download